Plantation Animal Hospital

 Attending North Carolina State University, Dr. Gwen Flinchum obtained her Bachelor of Science degrees in Poultry Science and Animal Science.
 While at North Carolina State she volunteered in the Poultry Science Department on a variety of research projects involving chickens and turkeys.
 After graduating from college, she went to The University of Florida where she obtained a Master of Agriculture in Avian Physiology and then received her Doctor of Veterinary Medicine from The University of Florida College in Veterinary Medicine.
 While in veterinary school she participated in externships and research projects to further her knowledge of avian medicine and surgery.
 Her externships were done at the Raptor Center at the University of Minnesota and at a Avicultural Breeding and Research Center in Loxahatchee, Florida.
 Research projects involved the development of a flamingo pox vaccine for flamingos at Sea World and fecal hemagglutination tests for the detection of Psittacine Beak and Feather Disease in parrots.
 During her senior year of veterinary school, she received the Kaytee Avian and Special Species Excellence Award.

 After graduating from veterinary school Dr. Flinchum was hired by Dr. Greg Harrison at an avian exclusive practice called The Bird Hospital in Greenacres, Florida.
-She worked there for eight years and then started her own practice,
+She worked there for eight years and then started her own practice, All Bird Clinic of the Palm Beaches.
+All Bird Clinic is also an avian exclusive practice that sees a variety of avian breeds including parrots, doves, pigeons, canaries, finches, and many more types of birds.

 She is board certified as an avian specialist by the American Board of Veterinary Practitioners.
 She is also a Full Charter Member of the International Veterinary Forensics Sciences Association and is on the advisory board of the Wildlife Care Center in Fort Lauderdale, Florida.